 - Conducted due diligence analysis of claim coverage, validity, and enforceability in preparation for purchase of multi-patent portfolio for a Fortune 500 medical products company, enabling the client to make informed strategic negotiation and purchasing decisions.

 - Successfully led litigation to enforce registered U.S. trademark of international specialty transport company, resulting in favorable award for client and cessation of infringing use.

 Mr. Riley also has experience in:

-- Industrial process control systems
+- Industrial process valves and process control systems

 - Optics, including thin film lenses and large format movie cameras